expo/expo/CONTRIBUTING.md

 - [Guide to Unimodule Development](guides/Expo%20Universal%20Module%20Infrastructure.md)
 - [Expo JS Style Guide](guides/Expo%20JavaScript%20Style%20Guide.md) (also mostly applies to TypeScript)
 - The React Native dev tools are currently disabled in our fork [#5602](https://github.com/expo/expo/issues/5602).
 You can hack around this by cloning React Native outside this repo, then copying the contents `react-native/React/DevSupport` into `expo/react-native-lab/react-native/React/DevSupport` (This will only enable the shake gesture, CMD+R won't work yet).
 - We use a fork of `react-native` in this repo; this fork is located at `react-native-lab/react-native` (you can make changes or cherry-picks from here if you want).
+It diverges the minimal amount necessary from the `react-native` version in its `package.json`.
 - All of the package's `build/` code should be committed.
 This is because it is simpler to reproduce issues if all contributors are running the same code and so we don't need to rebuild dozen of packages locally on every `git pull` or `git checkout` operation.
 - We use a unified set of basic Bash scripts and configs called `expo-module-scripts` to ensure everything runs smoothly (TypeScript, Babel, Jest, etc...).